This post was last updated on October, 31st 2022

 Frogs’ Legs / Cuisses de Grenouilles

-Let’s start this list strongly.
-We introduce to you one of the typical French dishes: frogs’ legs.
+Let’s start this list strong.
+We introduce to you one of the typical French dishes: frog’s legs.
 This is a dish from the South of France and is mostly served hot.

-Typical recipe involves sautéing and seasoning them with garlic butter and parsley sauce or with a more provincial style, in a tomato, garlic and onion base.
+A typical recipe involves sautéing and seasoning them with garlic butter and parsley sauce or with a more provincial style, in a tomato, garlic, and onion base.

 Frogs’ legs can make you think about tiny pieces of poultry with a sweeter taste.
 The meat is quite delicate and soft.
 The dish is a traditional delicacy, don’t miss out!